bringauto/etna/README.md

 PLACE="default"
 VEHICLE_NAME="BringAuto 2"
 ```
+### HTTP API
+To show the OpenAPI specification (the service must be running), visit http://localhost:8080/openapi.json.
+To explore the API endpoints and entities, visit http://localhost:8080/ui.
+More on Swagger UI [here](https://swagger.io/tools/swagger-ui/).

+The HTTP API requires authentication via API keys.
+To access all its endpoints, you can use the key `StaticAccessKeyToBeUsedByDevelopersOnEtna`.

 ## MQTT IP and Port
 The MQTT uses a standard plain (not encrypted) connection on port 1883 and an SSL encrypted connection on port 8883.